sweattep/modern_quotes/README.md

 >Down here in the real world we do not call something wrong unless it causes a problem.

+>Realize that the building will not collapse if you are not there, and have some casual conversation about doing knowledge transfer with your coworkers as well as your manager so that you are not suffering in silence.

 >The bulk of this money went to Steam/Xbox/Playstation/Nintendo storefronts

 >By March 2022, Tears of the Kingdom was essentially complete, but Nintendo delayed it for a year to refine it.